emma-sax4/emmasax4.info/README.md

 #### Writing Drafts

+Drafts should always be written in a pull request in new branch.
+This will allow the author of the thought to let it sit for as long as necessary, before feeling pressured to finish the thought.

 To write a draft, write a new thought in the proper directory, and then make sure the front matter contains the following:
 ```
 draft: true
 ```

 Any drafts should appear at the top of the list of thoughts, and should show as "Unpublished".
+When it's time to publish a draft, rename the file to include the publishing date (in `YYYY-MM-DD-` format... follow the previous thought examples), and remove the `draft: true` line from the front matter.

 ### `css/`
 This directory only has one file — `main.scss`.
 This is where I can keep _all_ of the CSS that this project uses.
 To make sure it's all being used, there are two very important lines in the `_includes/head.html`: